The list in brief

 GoDaddy: simple builder with powerful analytics

 The web host's built-in website creator is simple and easy to use, with no third-party app market or add-ons meaning in-house features provide complete compatibility and security.
-Excellent support and powerful analytics allow for beginners to focus on important elements via the customizable drag-and-drop builder.
+Excellent support and powerful analytics allow beginners to focus on important elements via the customizable drag-and-drop builder.

 Weebly: strong on price and ecommerce

-The best cheap website builders available
+The best cheap website builders of 2023 in full

 The Wix website builder provides two methods for creating a site.
 You can either let Wix’s ADI (Artificial Design Intelligence) automated builder design one for you based on your requirements, or you can go ahead and design one yourself using the platform's editor tool.
 There are hundreds of templates to choose from, and the platform’s drag-and-drop functionality is incredibly simple to master.